 Low-fat and fat-free dairy has long been recommended by major health organizations for everyone older than two years of age (under age two, children need the fat for brain development).
 The reason: Full-fat dairy is high in saturated fat, a kind of fat that is linked to higher blood cholesterol levels–which may in turn increase your risk for having heart disease.
 Though there has been some research questioning the link between saturated fat and heart disease, the latest Dietary Guidelines for Americans and the American Heart Association still advise limiting saturated fat.

 Is Whole Milk Healthy?
 The Latest

-Lately, some research has been suggesting that full-fat dairy may not be something to avoid after all.
+Lately, some research has been suggesting that there may be some benefits of whole milk and full fat dairy.
 In one study of children ages 1-6 years old, those who drank whole milk had higher vitamin D levels and lower BMI (body mass index) than those who drank low-fat fat.